What are your staff’s qualifications?

 Can I make an appointment?

 Unlike a primary care setting, PhysicianOne Urgent Care does not offer appointments.
 We provide convenient care during extended hours and offer patients the flexibility of walking in to receive care at a time that is most convenient for them.
 Patients also have the option to check-in online to hold a spot in the wait queue.
 This is not an appointment, though allows patients to “hold their spot” in line and receive a text message when it is their turn to come in and complete the check-in process in person.

 Can I visit PhysicianOne Urgent Care for primary care?

 No. While we provide convenient and high-quality urgent medical care when a patient’s PCP is unavailable, we are not a replacement for your primary care provider.
 We encourage patients to establish a relationship with a primary care provider, and we are happy to provide patients with the name of PCPs in their area.

 Are all urgent care centers the same?

 No. Not all urgent care centers are created equal.
-PhysicianOne Urgent Care is the original Urgent Care of Connecticut and has, since 2008, set the standard for high-quality urgent care in the market, as the only UCAOA Accredited urgent care organization in Connecticut.
-All 18 PhysicianOne Urgent Care locations, throughout Connecticut, New York, and Massachusetts are UCAOA Accredited, a nationally-recognized symbol for urgent care quality, safety, and scope.
+PhysicianOne Urgent Care is the original Urgent Care of Connecticut and has, since 2008, set the standard for high-quality urgent care in the market, as the first UCAOA Accredited urgent care organization in Connecticut.
+All 17 PhysicianOne Urgent Care locations, throughout Connecticut, New York, and Massachusetts are UCAOA Accredited, a nationally-recognized symbol for urgent care quality, safety, and scope.